Vehsamrak/backend-refactoring-challenge/README.md

 * [Internal] Check all API routes in api.http (after tests)
 * Get rid of static methods
 * Generate entity ids on backend instead of client
 * Persist database volumes, so they shall not be deleted when containers stops
+* Property names in entities formatted to camelCase, to follow PSR-1 (consistency with properties in other classes).

 ### In progress
+* Use DTOs instead of arrays for entities creation.
+JMSSerializer is used for deserialization, while JsonSerializable interface is used for serialization, because native serialization is much faster (no library overhead) and simpler to use for client code (less code, no dependencies, json_encode support).

 ### Done
 * [Critical] Remove symfony cache directories from git